regisd1023/F5-iRules/README.md

 For more information on iRules and there writing thereof, check https://devcentral.f5.com/irules

-Lots of reference info and a fairly robust and helpful community.
+That site has lots of reference info and a fairly robust and helpful community.